 Water Quality Monitoring

 Monthly water quality testing and sample collection by WWN volunteers helps us monitor conditions in the lake to identify threats and assess long-term trends.
-It also formed the foundation for the Winnisquam Watershed Management Plan, and will aid in determining the impact of improvements made based on recomendations in that plan.
+It also formed the foundation for the Winnisquam Watershed Management Plan, and will aid in determining the impact of improvements made based on recommendations in that plan.

 Lake Monitoring